DjangoGirls/tutorial/dynamic_data_in_templates/README.md

 Dot after `from` means *current directory* or *current application*.
 Since `views.py` and `models.py` are in the same directory we can simply use `.` and the name of the file (without `.py`).
 Then we import the name of the model (`Post`).

 But what's next?
-To take actual blog posts from `Post` model we need something called `Queryset`.
+To take actual blog posts from `Post` model we need something called `QuerySet`.

-## Queryset
+## QuerySet

+You should already be familiar with how QuerySets work.
+We talked about it in [Django ORM (QuerySets) chapter](/django_orm/README.html).

-So now we are interested in a list of blog posts, right?
-But all we have is the `Post` model.
-A Queryset will give us a collection we are looking for.
-All we need to do is use:
+So now we are interested in a list of blog posts that are published and sorted by `published_date`, right?
+We already did that in QuerySets chapter!

-    Post.objects.all()

-which returns all blog posts!

-And we have our first queryset!
-Now we can take each element out of it and display it or do something else with it.

-But before we pass this queryset to the template and display blog posts we will do some magic and select only posts that are published (they have a `published_date` set).

-This is where we introduce a `filter`.
-We will use it instead of `all` in `Post.objects.all()`.
-In parentheses we will state what condition(s) needs to be met by a blog post to end up in our queryset.
-In our situation it is `published_date` that is not empty.
-The way to write it in Django is: `published_date__isnull=False` (`null` in programming means *empty*).
-Now our piece of code looks like:

-    Post.objects.filter(published_date__isnull=False)

-Finally, it would be good to have our posts ordered by publish date, right?
-We can do that with `order_by`.
-In parentheses we will type (in quotation marks `''`) the name of a field (`published_date`) to order by.
-Our final queryset looks like this:

     Post.objects.filter(published_date__isnull=False).order_by('published_date')

 Now we put this piece of code inside the `post_list` file, by adding it to the function `def post_list(request)`: